bladehorton/gentoo-wifi-python/README.md

 I'm sure this would work on other distros, but I created it with Gentoo in mind.

 In order for this to work, you will obviously need to emerge wpa_supplicant and dhcpcd.

+I highly recommend adding an alias that runs this file to your bashrc (or whatever you use) so that you may run it with a simple command.